-FBI recovers some electronic communication from killers
+The FBI has recovered some electronic communication from killers, officials say

 The FBI is still trying to recover information from two smashed cell phones found in a garbage can near the home.
-They also have not found the hard drive from a computer at the home; investigators believe the hard drive was removed as a way to cover up the crime.

 The online communications recovered so far indicate that the two killers had become radicalized long before carrying out last week’s attack.